arduino/help-center-content/content/Hardware Support/Generic/Flash-USB-to-serial-firmware-in-DFU-Device-Firmware-Update-mode.md

 ---
-title: "Flash USB-to-serial firmware in DFU (Device Firmware Update) mode"
+title: "Flash the USB-to-serial firmware for UNO (Rev3 and earlier) and Mega boards"
 id: 4408887452434
 ---